trentlarson/daf-mobile/README.md

 # Demo

-To tryout Daf Mobile you can use [Dafhub](https://github.com/uport-project/daf) to provide you with most of the current api flows in Daf.
+Try out Daf Mobile by using [Dafhub](https://github.com/uport-project/dafhub).
+This demo provides you with most of the current api flows in Daf.
 You will need to build Daf Mobile locally and install on your device.

 ## Setup